Catallactic/catallactic-site/docs/whitepaper.md

 ### 4.2.
 Funding

 Differently to a stablecoin, which must provision the collateral corresponding to initial supply on inception, CryptoCommodity Framework provides to the issuer the infrastructure to fund his project.
 Any person can propose a real world project backed by fungible assets, design a token and launch a funding campaign to fund the project.
+Will do an ICO.

-#### 4.2.2.
-Defining Funding Rounds
+#### 4.2.1.
+Structuring Funding Plan

-On launching a CryptoCommodity, the monetary policy will follow an Utility Token pattern so not a collateral will be initially required by law.
-This makes launching a currency friendly for any citizen which has a real world project.
+Structuring of ICO offerings varies across projects in regards to the number of tokens issued; the proportion maintained as compared to the one distributed to investors; the allocation mechanisms; the future supply of tokens; and the sale model used.
+The schedule of token issuance, if tokens are not issued in a single issuance, needs to be clarified by the issuer upfront.
+[45]

 Essentially there are 3 kind of funding rounds: